What To Do After A Child Has Died

 - you might think that you are losing your mind, but you're not - you're responding in a normal way to a terrible event

-Many parents and carers often have a strong need to understand exactly what happened and, as far as possible, why.
+You may have questions about what's happened and why.
 This is a part of trying to take it all in and making sense of it.
-Remember:

 Ask all the questions you need to